Aleph Zero (AZERO) Price Tops $0.78 on Major Exchanges

-Aleph Zero (AZERO) traded 0.2% higher against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 2nd.
-One Aleph Zero coin can currently be bought for $0.78 or 0.00003044 BTC on popular exchanges.
-Aleph Zero has a total market cap of $175.25 million and approximately $904,863.67 worth of Aleph Zero was traded on exchanges in the last 24 hours.
-Over the last seven days, Aleph Zero has traded down 4.9% against the US dollar.
+Aleph Zero (AZERO) traded down 0.7% against the US dollar during the twenty-four hour period ending at 14:00 PM ET on September 4th.
+In the last week, Aleph Zero has traded 7% lower against the US dollar.
+One Aleph Zero coin can now be purchased for $0.78 or 0.00003004 BTC on exchanges.
+Aleph Zero has a total market capitalization of $173.82 million and $770,944.54 worth of Aleph Zero was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.